rwilson4/unit_parser/README.md

   > up = unit_parser() # Initialization required
   > water_volume_liters = up.convert(water_volume, "liters")
 ```
-In this way, no assumptions need to be made about units the input is
+In this way, no assumptions need to be made about what units the input
-in.
-The code requires the water volume to be expressed in liters, but
+is in.
+The code requires the water volume to be expressed in liters,
-it doesn't need to know or care how it was specified.
+but it doesn't need to know or care how it was specified.

 Although the above example seems trivial, perhaps the most interesting
 feature is the flexible unit specification parsing.
 Units may be